hmcts/prl-e2e-tests/.github/PULL_REQUEST_TEMPLATE.md

 **Before merging a pull request make sure that:**

 - [ ] Commits are meaningful and simple
-- [ ] All commits into a single commit
+- [ ] All commits are squashed into a single commit
 - [ ] README and other documentation has been updated / added (if needed)